sindresorhus/tempy/readme.md

 Get a temporary directory path.
 The directory is created for you.

-### tempy.directoryAsync()

-Get a `Promise` for a temporary directory path.

-**You most likely don't need this.** This is only useful if you use it in a highly concurrent server where even the tiniest blocking operation is a problem.
-For everything else, use `tempy.directory()`, which will be faster in most cases.

 ### tempy.root

 The root temporary directory path.
 For example: `/private/var/folders/3x/jf5977fn79jbglr7rk0tq4d00000gn/T`